KQM-git/TCL/docs/characters/electro/razor.md

   * This energy is not affected by ER.
 * **Claw and Thunder** (Hold) causes a small self-knockback when used.
 * The **Electro Sigils** are not immediately consumed when dashing after Hold E.
+* With the tap version Razor can generate particles by hitting animals, both in overworld and teapot.

 </TabItem>